- This event has passed.

 Transport on Day one from Cockburn Central Train Station to the Albany Hwy, North Bannister.

 Then on completion from Dwellingup returning to the Cockburn Central Train Station

 DOE notice – Duke Of Edinburgh International Award rules, require a minimum of any four peer participants for the entire length of the level you are completing.

 - Silver – Practice or Qualifying

 Basic first-aid kit

 - A full gear list is available on request

-“During my last hike on this section, I ran into a young emu who had wondered off from it’s mum.
+“During my last hike on this section, I ran into a young emu who had wandered off from its mum.
 It saw me and walked away following the track.
-The emu was then surprised to see me again so it wasked away a little faster but stayed on the track.
-We played chasey for a good 20 min, it was hilarous and so entertaining”
+The emu was then surprised to see me again so it walked away a little faster but stayed on the track.
+We played chase for a good 20 min, it was hilarious and so entertaining”

 In order to cover costs and to meet Duke Of Edinburgh Award peer participation requirements, I require a minimum of 4 fully paid bookings and Participants for the hike to run.